 You must exercise due diligence to discover facts about the rarity of the artwork you are interested in.
 Conduct research on the artist and discover the history of similar artwork.
 If similar artwork has sold well, then you may have a good deal on your hands.
 You can even go to eBay to discover the prices of representative samples.
 Websites, such as artfact.com elucidate facts about specific artwork categories and their history.

 If you are a new investor, you can start by investing in art posters.
 Posters are reproductions of a masterpiece.
-However, they do not have the qualities of the fine art print, which is often available in block prints, lithographs or hand-pulled silkscreens.
+However, they do not have the qualities of fine art prints, which are often available in block prints, lithographs or hand-pulled silkscreens.
 Posters are different from the original.
 Hence, they will not bring a high amount of future value.
 However, they cost less and represent a lower risk for new art investors.
 They can even be sold off for a reasonable profit.

 To obtain high-value artistic prints, consider several factors.
 Once again, rarity is a crucial factor.
 So if your print is part of a limited edition, then it holds brighter prospects for you.
 Mass-produced prints are less likely to be worthwhile.